Former Pound for Pound king Gennadiy Golovkin longed for fights with Floyd Mayweather and Manny Pacquiao during the height of his powers.

 As WBN reported on many occasions, GGG was up for the challenge of boiling down to 154 and battling the generational pair.

-Former Gennadiy Golovkin trainer Abel Sanchez, the man who took the Kazakh puncher to the top of the sport, has discussed a possible fight with Manny Pacquiao.
+Former Golovkin trainer Abel Sanchez, who took the Kazakh puncher to the top of the sport, spoke to World Boxing News about the possibility.

-“I think it would be difficult to make the weight comfortably.
+“I think it would be difficult to make the weight comfortable.
 And if there is a rehydration limit, that makes it more difficult for Golovkin.

 “Having to drain himself to make 154.
-Plus being drained and sluggish because of weight loss, could that be a problem and with Manny’s hand speed?
+Plus, being exhausted and sluggish because of weight loss, could that be a problem with Manny’s hand speed?

-Asked what he thought of Pacquiao’s latest victory over Keith Thurman back in July 2019, Sanchez replied: “I think Thurman has not developed or done what was expected of him.
+Asked what he thought of Pacquiao’s victory over Keith Thurman, Sanchez replied: “I think Thurman has not developed or done what was expected of him.

-“Manny, even at his advanced age, is still a very good fighter.
-His hand speed and experience will be a problem for most welterweights in the world.”
+“Manny is still an excellent fighter, even at his advanced age.
+His hand speed and experience will be problematic for most welterweights worldwide.”

 Many saw it as a match made in heaven.
 Golovkin has since linked up with Johnathon Banks, regaining the unified world middleweight crown last October.